 Roshi Egyoku first encountered Zen practice in 1975, when she did a seven-day Zen sesshin on a dare.
 Following this plunge, she devoted her life to the Dharma, finding her way to ZCLA and the Venerable Taizan Maezumi Roshi in 1978.
 In 1982, she ordained with the Venerable Taungpulu Sayadaw in Bodh Gaya, India.
-In the following year, she ordained as a Zen Priest with Maezumi Roshi and trained with him until his death in 1995.
-She continued her training in Yonkers, NY, with Roshi Bernie Glassman from whom she received Preceptor and Dharma Transmission (Shiho) in the White Plum Lineage in 1996, and the Seal of Approval (Inka) in 2004.
+She ordained as a Zen Priest with Maezumi Roshi and trained with him until his death in 1995.
+She continued her training in Yonkers, NY, the following year with Roshi Bernie Glassman, from whom she received Preceptor and Dharma Transmission (Shiho) in the White Plum Lineage in 1996, and the Seal of Approval (Inka) in 2004.
 She is a founding member of the Zen Peacemaker Order.

-Roshi is the co-editor with Roshi Eve Myonen Marko of Appreciate Your Life by Taizan Maezumi (Shambhala 2000), and co-editor with Sensei John Daishin Buksbazen of the newly published editions by Wisdom Publications of On Zen Practice: Body, Breath, and Mind (2002) and The Hazy Moon of Enlightenment (2007).
+Roshi is the co-editor with Roshi Eve Myonen Marko of Appreciate Your Life by Taizan Maezumi (Shambhala 2000), and co-editor with Sensei John Daishin Buksbazen of On Zen Practice: Body, Breath, and Mind (2002) and The Hazy Moon of Enlightenment (2007).
 Her recent book, The Book of Householder Koans: Waking Up in the Land of Attachments, is co-authored with Roshi Eve Myonen Marko and published by Monkfish Publishers (2020).

 An interview about her experiences along the path can be heard at http://www.urbandharma.org/udharma9/dharmatalks1.html.
 Her oral history is in the UCLA Oral History Archives on Southern California Buddhism.

 Roshi Egyoku grew up in Hawaii in a family of Japanese and Portuguese ancestry.
 Her interest in spirituality was fueled at an early age by a fierce drive to find meaning in the context of differences.
 She attended the University of Washington, Seattle, where she received degrees in East Asian Studies and Library Science.
-Her life partner, Eberhard Fetz, is a neuroscientist at the University of Washington.
+Her life partner, Eberhard Fetz, is a neuroscientist who recently retired from the University of Washington.

 She is a member of the White Plum Asanga (WPA), the Soto Zen Buddhist Association (SZBA) and the Association of Soto Zen Buddhists (ASZB).
 She has served on Los Angeles Mayor Garcetti’s Interfaith Council, is a Board member of the Center for Collective Wisdom and an advisor to the Center for Council.